Skip to main content

 It is my pleasure to welcome you to Brooklands School.
 I hope that your time here will be a memorable, successful, and rewarding experience for you and your child.

-As the principal of Brooklands School, I have the privilege of working with an amazing team of teachers, support staff, students, parents and families.
+As the principal of Brooklands School, I have the privilege of working with an amazing team of teachers, support staff, students, parents, and families.
 We are committed to providing all of our students with a positive, engaging elementary school experience full of imagination, wonder, creativity, learning through play, outdoor education, music, movement, and more.

 At Brooklands we believe in a community approach to education and have worked hard to build a reputation of caring, cooperation, and excellence.
 We know that a child's first learning occurs in the home, and that parents are a child's first teacher.
 We believe in consistent communication between the home and school so that together we can build upon children's prior experiences and knowledge and help them to develop good decision-making and life-long learning skills.
 We look forward to being partners with you in the educational journey of your children.